Synchronized step multilevel Markov chain Monte Carlo: Experimental results

 \subsection{Shifting Gaussian}

-In this example, we sample from the multi-fidelity posterior distribution formed by shifting Gaussians given by $\pi_{\ell} = \mathcal{N}(2^{-\ell + 2}, 1)$ for $\ell = 0,1,...L$.
+In this example, we sample from shifting Gaussians parameterized as $\pi_{\ell} = \mathcal{N}(2^{-\ell + 2}, 1)$ for $\ell = 0,1,\ldots, L$.
 The target posteriors are plotted on the left in \cref{fig:both-gaussian-posterior}.
-Note that this is a good example to illustrate the effectiveness of the proposed coupling method as the first two posteriors i.e, $\ell=1$ and $\ell=2$ are quite different (far off but similar shaped) from each other.

-In this comparison, we fix $L=6$ and use the same Gaussian proposal $Q_{\ell} = \mathcal{N}(2, 3)$ across all levels for the relevant algorithms.
-The proposal distribution for the coarsest $\ell=0$ level posterior is set to $Q_0 = \mathcal{N}(., 1)$ and 50,000 samples are used for all levels according to \cite{madrigal-cianci_analysis_2023}.
-We use the same proposal covariance for the SYNCE coupling algorithm (\cref{alg:synce-coupling}) with $C_{\ell} = 3$ to provide a fair comparison.
-In \cref{fig:shifting-gaussian-histograms}, we aim to perform a sanity check if the coupling algorithms are able to sample from the right marginal distributions and demonstrate the joint distribution of certain levels for the four coupling methods.
+This setup serves as a robust test of coupling efficiency, particularly at coarser levels (e.g., $\ell=1$ and $\ell=2$) where the distributions are significantly shifted despite sharing similar shapes.
+We compare four methods: the delayed acceptance coupling with hierarchical subsampling (\cref{alg:recursive-independence-sampling}), the independent proposal coupling method (\cref{alg:independent-proposal-coupling}), the maximal coupling method (\cref{alg:maximal-coupling}) and the proposed SYNCE coupling method (\cref{alg:synce-coupling}).
+We fix $L=6$ and use the same Gaussian proposal $q_{\ell} = \mathcal{N}(2, 3)$ across all levels for the relevant algorithms.
+The proposal distribution for the coarsest $\ell=0$ posterior is set to $q_0 = \mathcal{N}(\cdot, 1)$ and 50,000 samples are used for all levels according to~\cite{madrigal-cianci_analysis_2023}.
+We use the same proposal covariance for SYNCE with $C_{\ell} = 3$ to provide a fair comparison.

-Unlike the other three methods, we see that the coarse proposal method is unable to sample from the right marginal distributions because it breaks Assumption A1 in \cite{madrigal-cianci_analysis_2023}.
-For the existing methods, during the sampling process, if a sample is proposed in the shared region of the posteriors, the samples get accepted by both the fine and coarse chains, creating the dominant diagonal line with slope 1 as seen in \cref{fig:shifting-gaussian-histograms}.
-When the sample proposed is not inside the shared region, each chain accepts or rejects according to its accept ratio, creating the scatter seen above the diagonal line.
-For the coarser levels, most of the proposed samples get rejected, leading to the scatter plots being more spread out.
-The proposed method, however creates a diagonal line with a slope not necessarily equal to 1, taking advantage of the fact that the posteriors are shifted, without any prior knowledge about the target distributions.